 - $22 for 2 drinks at the pool our first night there

 - 2 days of coffee at the Coffee Shop in the Lobby (This was necessary since the in room coffee wasn’t that great and there was no complimentary coffee station for guests at the Resort)

 - $76 for a nice dinner and drinks at the Kula Grille on our last night there

 As I have mentioned before in my hotel reviews, Always Reconcile Your Bill!
 When we went to check out, the Desk Agent told me the total for our stay.
 It was considerably higher than I expected.
 She printed a copy of the bill, and all of the charges were indeed accurate, however, they had failed to deduct the $100 Resort Credit.
 Once she refigured the bill with the credit, the final balance due was $60.32.
-That reflected 3 days at $15 for Parking and the $15 over the $100 resort credit that we spent during our stay.
+That reflected 3 days at $15 for Parking and the remainder of our room charges that went over the $100 resort credit.
 I was very happy with that final amount.

 Overall we really enjoyed our stay at Turtle Bay Resort.
 The room was very spacious, had everything we needed to be comfortable and we loved the ocean front Lanai.
 I couldn’t get enough of watching the surfer action all day long or catching those mind blowing sunsets from the pool every night!
 You could choose to never leave the property and still have everything you need right there.